-This "Coriolis deflection" short-circuits the circulation cell, and three circulation cells exist in
+This "Coriolis deflection" short-circuits the circulation cell, and three circulation cells exist in each hemisphere, each about 30° wide.

 These air movements mean that pollutants can travel easily in the east-west direction but are trapped in bands in the north-south direction.